Son of Mali's president resigns parliament position amid calls for father's resignation

 Disputed polls

-The weekend protest is the third time thousands of Malians will heed calls for demonstration by the opposition coalition M5-RFP asking the president to form a unity government or resign.
+The weekend protest is the third time thousands of Malians will heed calls for demonstration by the opposition coalition M5-RFP asking the president to resign.

 Public discontent began growing in May after the country's top constitutional court overturned results from a disputed parliamentary elections paving the way for the president's party to occupy a majority of the vacant seats.

-The electoral dispute sparked post-electoral violence in several districts in the capital and other towns in March.
+Dispute over the polls sparked post-electoral violence in several districts in the capital and other towns in March.

 Opposition also asked the government to dissolve the parliament and appoint an independent body to oversee new elections.